CiscoTestAutomation/examples/clean/full_clean_cat9k_iosxe/README.md

-## pyATS Clean for NXOS N9K Hardware
+## pyATS Clean for IOSXE CAT9K

 This folder contains the following sample files:

-- clean.yaml file for NXOS N9K hardware platform
+- clean.yaml file for IOSXE CAT9K platform
-- testbed.yaml file for NXOS N9K hardware platform
+- testbed.yaml file for IOSXE CAT9K platform

-These files can be used as a template to execute a full end-to-end clean on an NXOS N9K hardware device.
+These files can be used as a template to execute a full end-to-end clean on an IOSXE CAT9K device.
 It performs the following steps in order:

-- connects to NXOS N9K hardware device
+- connects to IOSXE CAT9K device
 - (Optional) pings execution servers to verify connectivity
 - (Optional) copies necessary images to intermediate server
 - copies images to device